skotancilar/complete-js-course/ES2021-features/README.md

+# Exciting Features of Javascript ES2021 (ES12)

 -[source page](https://codeburst.io/exciting-features-of-javascript-es2021-es12-1de8adf6550b)

-# List of the new features discussed in this article
+## List of the new features discussed in this article

 - String.prototype.replaceAll
 - Promise.any